Zaba-web/formula_tor/README.md

 * Constants

-There are several most common used math symbols are factored as constants (see Constants list).
-Constants names should be written in capital letters.
+There are several most common used math symbols that are factored as constants (see Constants table).
+Constant name should be written in capital letters.

 * Separation

 Commonly, parts of the formula separates automatically.
-But if you are using two parts of formula without explicit seprator (Operators and `+, -, =, *, <, >, (, ) and |` characters) you should separate it by hand using coma separator.
+But if you are using two parts of formula without explicit seprator (Operators and `+, -, =, *, <, >, (, ), |` characters) you should separate it by hand using coma separator.

 Example 1: `DELTA, x`